 This course concentrates on discovering geometry in nature and art.
 Students will work with geometrical constructs such as lines, angles, triangles, and circles, and explore in depth polygons and three dimensional polyhedral.
-Students will evaluate geometry in art through artists that incorporate circle and knot designs, optical
+Students will evaluate geometry in art through artists that incorporate circle and knot designs, optical art, and symmetry such as that found in Islamic tile designs or in nature.
+For the final project students will produce an art piece with a strong geometrical foundation.
+Prerequisite: None.
+3 credits.
+This course is cross-listed with MAT 0140.
+This course fulfills the Creative Expression requirement or fulfills the Critical Thinking and Problem Solving requirement in the Undergraduate College's General Education program but it cannot be used for both.

-Drawing II

-A continuation of Drawing I with emphasis on developing perceptual awareness of spatial relationships and conceptual exploration using traditional and non-traditional materials.
+Drawing II A continuation of Drawing I with emphasis on developing perceptual awareness of spatial relationships and conceptual exploration using traditional and nontraditional materials.
 Art majors should take this course in their first or second year.
 Prerequisite: ARS 0100.
+3 credits.

-Visual Fundamentals II
+ARS 0201 Visual Fundamentals II